Create an access review of group members or application access with Azure AD

-As a global administrator, go to the access reviews page, and select Programs.
+As a global administrator or user account administrator, go to the access reviews page, and select Programs.

 Select the program that holds the access review control you want to create.
 Default Program is always present, or you can create a different program.
 For example, you can choose to have one program for each compliance initiative or business goal.

 Within the program, select Controls, and then select Add to add a control.

 Name the access review.
 Optionally, give the review a description.
 The name and description are shown to the reviewers.

 Set the start date.
 By default, an access review occurs once, starts the same time it's created, and it ends in one month.
 You can change the start and end dates to have an access review start in the future and last however many days you want.

 To make the access review recurring, change the frequency from One time to Weekly, Monthly, Quarterly or Annually, and use the slider or text box to define how many days each review of the recurring series will be open for input from reviewers.
 For example, the maximum duration for you can set for a monthly review is 27 days, to avoid overlapping reviews.

 The recurring access review series can end in 3 ways: it runs continuously to start reviews indefinitely, until a specific date, or after a defined number of occurrences has been completed.
 You, another user account administrator, or another global administrator can stop the series after creation by changing the date in Settings, so that it ends on that date.

 Access reviews can be for the members of a group or for users who were assigned to an application.
 You can further scope the access review to review only the guest users who are members (or assigned to the app), rather than reviewing all the users who are members or who have access to the application.